handsontable/hyperformula/docs/guide/types-of-values.md

 # Types of values

-Values in HyperFormula can refer to Numbers, Text, Logical, Date, Time, DateTime, Error, or Duration data.
-The type of the value depends on the data to which it's referring.
+In HyperFormula, values can reference Numbers, Text, Logical, Date, Time, DateTime, Error, or Duration data.
+The type of the value depends on the data that the value is referencing.
 Functions may work differently based on the types of values.

 | Type of value              | Description                                                                                                                                                                                                      |
 |:---------------------------|:-----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|